maikeleckelboom/material-color-schemes/README.md

 `@material/material-color-utilities`](https://www.npmjs.com/package/@material/material-color-utilities), it offers an extra layer of flexibility and ease.

-With a focus on practical workflows, Material Color Kit makes it easier to generate cohesive, accessible color systems.
-Core functions like `createScheme`, `createTheme`, and `generateColorScheme` help streamline the creation of `DynamicScheme` and `Theme` instances, and transform them into structured color tokens—ideal for use as CSS variables or in design systems.
+With a focus on practical workflows, Material Color Schemes makes it easier to generate cohesive, accessible color systems.
+Core functions like `createScheme`, `createTheme`, and `generateColorScheme` help streamline the creation of `DynamicScheme` and `Theme` instances, transforming them into structured color tokens—ideal for use as CSS variables or design systems.

 ## ✨ Features